 Paul Spicker is a writer and commentator on social policy.
 His

-rights is based in his early career; since then, his research has
+rights developed from his early career; since then, his research has

 included studies related to benefit delivery systems, the care of old

 people, psychiatric patients, housing management and local anti-poverty

 strategy.
 He is a consultant on social welfare in practice,